Correspondence

 What I do not do

 I do not give interviews for promotional purposes.
 I do not appear on podcasts.
 I do not offer manuscript consultations, blurbs, or public readings at present.
+I do not maintain accounts on any social platform.
 I mention all of this not as a boast, but so that no one writes a long and hopeful message without knowing the shape of the reply.

 With warmth, and with thanks for your patience,